HarshaSiddagangaiah/CS-211-Lab-Documents/Lab06-Binary_Number_Class/doc/HOWTO.md

 ```

 ## Extract Method
-Implement an 'extract' method for the BinaryNumber class that receives two integer indexes (start and end) and then extracts the bits in those positions and returns a new BinaryNumber object with those bits.
+Implement an `extract` method for the `BinaryNumber` class that receives two integer indexes (start and end) and then extracts the bits in those positions and returns a new `BinaryNumber` object with those bits.

 - `0 <= start < end`
 - `start < end <= binary number length`
 - The extracted BinaryNumber must have the length as the original.

 IMPORTANT NOTE: do NOT simply use list slicing to implement the extract method.
-Use the __or__, __and__, and shift methods that you implemented previously.
+Use the `__or__`, `__and__`, and shift methods that you implemented previously.
 This will allow you to practice for the upcoming project.

 Once you're done you should be able to use the code as follows: